Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality

 With an extremely loving and eager-to-please personality, the Irish Setter is an ideal family dog.
-They tend to get along with everyone and everything, especially if you take the time to socialize them early on.
+They tend to get along with everyone and everything, especially if you take the time to socialize with them early on.

 They get along with smaller kids, and they’re big enough that smaller kids can’t easily hurt them.
 Since they want to spend their time with everyone, it’s tough to find a sweeter and more loving breed.